Velythyl/duckietown-internship-progress/README.md

 5/23/2021 Worked on grading.
 5/25/2020 Added a way to "warmup" the RL with some IL before training.
 Right now, it works with the actor but not the critic 5/26/2020 Worked on the PurePursuit controller to make it better; tested it with the IL warmup.
 TODO: train the critic at the same time (how???)
+5/27/2020 Not feeling good, took the day off
+5/28/2020 Not feeling good, took the day off
+5/29/2020 Made it so it trains the critic too, but I'm not sure it's the right way.
+I'll have to look through the RPL baseline to figure it out, but the code structure is very confusing...
+Also, removed the DtRewardWrapper and found out that the bots are SO MUCH better when training directly on the simulator's reward function!